bitsofcotton/ddpmopt/README.md

 # Tips around relation to bitsofcotton/masp
 We can use bitsofcotton/masp detecting such feature quantities.
 However, this isn't unveil deep structure they behaves to be operatable in the picture set by itself.
-So we need to do bitsofcotton/isolate and match to known algorithms.
+So we need to do bitsofcotton/isolate and match to known algorithms with the handle parameters we want to operate.

 Also, periodical projection transform before and after prediction is the matter when we count on the predictors as a brand new information feeder, the new information entropy is come from some of the masp generated (or not) vectors in the program.

 # Tips on cherry picking the result
-We should \*cherry pick\* a best parameter on predv1, instead of them, we have rot \< 0 for pseudo predict all of the params and cherry pick after them but they produces only half of the input valid condition.
+We should \*cherry pick\* a best parameter on predv1 this is because of the tips on prediction base dimensions, instead of them, we have mode == 'a' for pseudo predict all of the params and cherry pick after them but they produces only half of the input valid condition.

 # Tips on qredg
 A qredg often have white out result, this is a lack of the accuracy on pnext cached taylor series.
 So if make the taylor series with upper accuracy, this is improved otherwise we need to do qredg on extra-small images.